HoneyryderChuck/rodauth-oauth/README.md

 ### PKCE

-The "Proof Key for Code Exchange by OAuth Public Clients" (aka PKCE) flow is transparently supported by `rodauth-oauth`, by adding the `code_challenge_method=S256&code_challenge=$YOUR_CODE_CHALLENGE` query params to the authorization url.
+The "Proof Key for Code Exchange by OAuth Public Clients" (aka PKCE) flow, which is **particularly recommended for OAuth integration in mobile apps**, is transparently supported by `rodauth-oauth`, by adding the `code_challenge_method=S256&code_challenge=$YOUR_CODE_CHALLENGE` query params to the authorization url.
 Once you do that, you'll have to pass the `code_verifier` when generating a token:

 ```ruby
 # with httpx